xiumei/labs-lib/README.md

 ```html
 <script src="/bower_components/labs-lib/lib-loader.js"></script>
 ```
-Refer to README.md of each folder for usage of each module.
+Refer to README of each folder for usage of each module.